LincaMarius/ISAP-1_Programs/README.md

 [ ROM2 ](/ROMS/ROM2)

 ### Program 3
-This program is presented in the book and is the second program that is presented by the authors explaining the operation of the SAP-1 computer.
+This program is presented in the Book and is the second program that is presented by the authors explaining the operation of the SAP-1 computer.

 In the Book this program is found in Example 10-3 on page 145.